owenBeresford/solemn-sandfish/README.md

 ### MAINTENANCE

 - A better server-side router if this code is kept (using JS terminology)
-- Possibly move service.py to REST API, but code is too smol todate
+- Possibly move service.py to REST API, but code is too smol to-date
 - Make CSS more readable and a module
 - Add web furniture
 - Currently only 1 JS function and no JS frameworks used.
 If more features via